Xpra-org/xpra/docs/Network/SSL.md

 For detailed instructions on using your own CA, click on:
 <details>
-  <summary>Securing SSL with self signed CA and certificates</summary>
+  <summary>Securing SSL with self-signed CA and certificates</summary>

 See [The Most Dangerous Code in the World: Validating SSL Certificates in Non-Browser Software](https://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf) and [Beware of Unverified TLS Certificates in PHP & Python](https://blog.sucuri.net/2016/03/beware-unverified-tls-certificates-php-python.html). \
 See also: [Fallout from the Python certificate verification change](https://lwn.net/Articles/666353/).

 Since the server certificate will not be signed by any recognized certificate authorities, you will need to send the verification data to the client via some other means...
-This will no be handled by xpra, it simply cannot be. (same as the AES key, at which point... you might as well use [AES](./AES)?)
+This will not be handled by xpra, it simply cannot be. (same as the AES key, at which point... you might as well use [AES](./AES)?)
 ```
 # generate your CA key and certificate:
 openssl genrsa -out ca.key 4096